ETF Selection for Swiss Beginners

 In practice, the Claims of ETF selection unfortunately not always so easy to fulfil.
 Therefore, pay attention to the most important criteria for you and then make an ETF comparison.

 A typical error in thinking is the Distribution strategy.
-If you don't currently need an income in the form of dividends, wait until you do.
+If you are not yet dependent on income in the form of dividends, it is better to wait until you need it.

-When choosing an ETF, ask yourself what your goal is.
+So when choosing an ETF, ask yourself what your goal is.
 For example, if you want to emigrate and need your money in USD in the future, some of the above criteria are not valid.
-Otherwise, in Switzerland we have many special featuresThat is why you cannot simply copy a strategy from Gerd Kommer or FinanzFluss from Germany.
+Otherwise, in Switzerland we have many special featureswhich is why you can't simply copy a strategy from Gerd Kommer or Finanzfluss from Germany.

 Which Swiss ETF did you choose and why?
 Let us know in the comments.
 And if you want to build up your investments with a clean strategy optimised for Switzerland, take a look at the FinanceTimetable take a closer look!